 3. The Best Spray With Pheromones And Sound

 This SENTRY cat repellent spray offers double the action by combining pheromones and sound to deter pets from scratching up your sofa.
 The spray emits a hissing sound when used, as well as a cat-safe natural pheromone to calm and refocus cats and halt their negative behavior.
 The lavender-chamomile fragrance is pleasant for humans and may also act as a further repellent for your cat if they don't like the smell.
-To use, spray in the direction of your kitty, approximately 12-18 inches away in short bursts when you see them moving in for the couch.
+To use, spray in the direction of your kitty, approximately 12 to 18 inches away, in short bursts when you see them moving in for the couch.

-Also Consider: A Scratching Post With Multiple Surfaces
+Also Consider: A Scratching Post With Rave Reviews

-If you're using a repellent to keep your pet off the furniture, provide them with a cozy alternative to catnap on, like this machine-washable cat bed.
-Filled with down alternative, this 20-inch round bed is covered in super-soft suede-like material and has a non-slip bottom with traction.
-The bed's available in six colors, including green, yellow, and gray.
+If you're using a repellent to keep your pet off the furniture, provide them with a cozy alternative to catnap on, like this machine washable cat bed.
+Filled with down alternative, this 20-inch round bed is covered in super-soft suede-like material and has a nonslip bottom with traction.
+The bed's available in nine colors, including green, yellow, and gray.

 A rave review: "My cat loves this bed.
 He loves to rest and sleep in it even when the temperatures are warmer in his room.
 He has a bit of anxiety and this bed seems to keep him calm and comfortable.
 The side walls are just the right height and they are sturdy, yet soft."